Actindo-AG/Documentation/POS/Operation/02_SelectOffer.md

 #### Prerequisites

-- Your company uses the KNISTR integration or another integration, with which vouchers can be pre-printed.
+- Your company uses the KNISTR integration, with which vouchers can be pre-printed.

 #### Procedure